 While the number of female sports professionals and salaries have increased dramatically since Title IX, these athletes need to make financial wellness a key part of their game plan.
-Digital article with our own Sports & Entertainment leaders talking about this subject.

 This year marks the 50th anniversary of Title IX, the groundbreaking federal civil rights legislation that has contributed to bringing millions of girls and women into athletics.